Regulatory Policies - U.S. Food and Drug Administration (FDA)

 In 2002, the FDA Science Board hosted several discussions over the state of pharmaceutical manufacturing.
 During these meetings, it became obvious that the pharmaceutical industry faced numerous challenges regarding the understanding and control of manufacturing processes, and that there were significant opportunities for improvement.
 The information gathered during these meetings resulted in the development of a shared vision for the future that would benefit not only the FDA but also the industry as well.
 Today, this vision is more commonly known as the "desired state" for pharmaceutical manufacturing in the 21st Century.

 Recommendations for how the industry can achieve the "desired state" were incorporated into a number of regulatory initiatives that encourage the pharmaceutical industry to implement risk-based approaches, to apply modern quality management techniques to all aspects of pharmaceutical production and quality assurance, and to adopt new scientific and technological advances to help understand, better control, and continuously improve manufacturing processes.
-These include Quality by Design (QbD) and Process Analytical Technology (PAT), which were discussed on the ICH Page.
+These include Quality by Design (QbD) and Process Analytical Technology (PAT).
 For pharmaceutical microbiologists, the implementation of novel technology platforms, such as RMMs, allows the industry a means for meeting these expectations from a microbial control perspective.
-Let's explore some of these additional FDA initiatives in more detail.

 This 2004 initiative is designed to use an integrated systems approach to regulating pharmaceutical product quality, and is based on science and engineering principles for assessing and mitigating risks related to poor product and process quality.
 We are encouraged to use the latest scientific advances in pharmaceutical manufacturing and technology to achieve the FDA's vision of the future desired state of pharmaceutical manufacturing: